San Diego Attorneys for Emotional Distress from Car Accidents

 Being involved in a car accident can damage more than just your car and your body.
 Your mind is affected too.
 It is normal to feel fear, anger, panic, or sadness after an accident, even if “nothing happened” and your injuries were minor.
 If you were seriously hurt, you could suffer from serious emotional trauma or post-traumatic stress disorder (PTSD).

 If you have been involved in any kind of car accident that wasn’t your fault, whether it seemed serious or not, you have a right to reasonable compensation for all your injuries, physical and emotional.
-Call the San Diego car accident lawyers of Jurewitz Law Group Injury & Accident Lawyers at (619) 233-5020 to discuss your case and your options right away.
+Call the San Diego car accident lawyers of Jurewitz Law Group Injury & Accident Lawyers at (619) 233-5020 to schedule a free consultation to discuss your case and your options right away.
 Don’t suffer longer than necessary.

 What Is Emotional Distress?